Loading

 Example

-Now we can conjugate the verb by connecting stems with appropriate endings according to the pattern:
+Now we can conjugate the verb by connecting these stems with first class endings according to the conjugation pattern:

 Subject (singular)VerbSubject (plural)Verb